dag0310/corona-post/app/README.md

-# corona-post
+# corona-post app

-This is the app.
-Made for PHP 8.
+The app can be used to enter a new email address which should be notified by the script.

+# Requirements

+- PHP 7/8